 Sometimes we forget this, but according to Claiborne, it is not too late to start a life of following Jesus.
 “We are a people of radical hospitality and grace,” Claiborne said.

-Claiborne will again at Goshen College during chapel on Friday at 10 a.m. in the Church-Chapel.
+Claiborne will speak again at Goshen College during chapel on Friday at 10 a.m. in the Church-Chapel.
 Claiborne will also speak on Thursday at the Goshen Theater downtown.